 Asthma attacks are the leading cause of hospitalizations for children in New York City, according to the United States Centers for Disease Control and Prevention.
 Asthma attacks may be caused by air pollution, extreme temperatures, and even roach droppings.
 Allergy-causing organisms can cause changes in the immune system that result in asthma attacks, too.

-Fortunately, while some hospitalizations are unavoidable, they can be minimized, and even sidestepped, by following some simple tips:
+Fortunately, while some hospitalizations are unavoidable, they can be minimized.

 - Choose non-toxic cleaning products.
 Using four or more household cleaners can increase the incidence of asthma in adults and children.
 However, children breathe at a faster rate than adults, which puts them at greater risk for harm.
 Look for environmentally-friendly cleaning products with non-toxic ingredients.